awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 Your first step is to package the AWS Lambda functions used to create your serverless application\.
 Your application is a combination of Lambda functions, event sources, and other resources that work together to perform tasks\.
 A serverless application can be as simple as one Lambda function or contain multiple functions with other resources, such as APIs, databases, and event source mappings\.

 Use the AWS SAM to define a model for your serverless application\.
 For descriptions of property names and types, see [AWS::Serverless::Application](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#awsserverlessapplication) in AWSLabs on GitHub\.
-The following is an example of an AWS SAM template with a single Lambda function and IAM role\.
+The following is an example of an AWS SAM template with a single Lambda function and AWS Identity and Access Management \(IAM\) role\.

 ```
 AWSTemplateFormatVersion: '2010-09-09'